tazkhan24/Portfolio/README.md

-#Made This Portfolio website using html , css and javascript.
-It Contains my technical skills as well as my experience and contacts.
+# Made This Portfolio website using HTML , CSS and JS.
+It Contains my technical skills as well as my experience and contact details.